jmccann/drone-terraform/DOCS.md

 ```
 # Environment variables

+- PEM_NAME
+  If this environment variable is set, a file called ~/.ssh/<PEM_NAME> will be created

+- PEM_CONTENTS
+  If this environment variable is set, the contents will be put in ~/.ssh/<PEM_NAME>
+  Please be sure to include the "-----BEGIN RSA PRIVATE KEY-----" and end lines for a valid key

 - GITHUB_PRIVATE_SSH_KEY
   If this environment variable is set, ~/.ssh/id_rsa will be set.
   Please be sure to include the "-----BEGIN RSA PRIVATE KEY-----" and end lines for a valid key